+Distance (Note: All How journey can be reasonably

+distances by the safest achieved

+walking route)

-Distance (Note: All distances by the safest walking route) How journey can be reasonably achieved Up to 2 miles if below the age of 8 By walking Up to 3 miles if aged over 8 and under 11 By walking Over 2 miles and up to 5 miles if below the age of 8 By 1 or 2 bus/tube/rail journeys Over 3 miles and up to 5 miles if aged over 8 and under 11 By 1 or 2 bus/tube/rail journeys iv.
+Up to 2 miles if below the By walking

+age of 8

+Up to 3 miles if aged over 8 By walking

+and under 11

+Over 2 miles and up to 5 miles if below the age of 8 By 1 or 2 bus/tube/rail journeys Over 3 miles and up to 5 miles if aged over 8 and under 11 By 1 or 2 bus/tube/rail journeys iv.
 Where possible, consideration will be given to placing siblings at the same school or a school near where their sibling has been placed or over-allocate them to the same school.